SteveBeauchemin/nfdumpWrapper/README.md

 Put the wrapper in place of nfdump by linking to the original location.<BR>
 ln -s /usr/local/nfdumpWrapper/NFDump-wrapper.pl /usr/local/bin/nfdump<BR>
 <BR>
 The code has at the top some items that you may want to edit.
 Such as Directory Default locations.
 I am using /tmp as the root location for the 3 directories that the code uses.
 It will make the sub directories it wants if they do not already exist.
 I suggest letting the GUI application run the wrapper to make the locations in order to make sure they have the correct ownerships.
-If you run the program manually the first time, your mileage may vary.
+If you run the program manually the first time, your mileage may vary.<BR>
 <BR>
 <B>Possible problems:</B><BR>
 I encountered a situation where the httpd process runs in a protected space.
 In that space there is a private tmp directory.
 The httpd process thinks this is a root based /tmp location.
 I did not figure this out initially, so when I did find a solution I took the easy way out.
 The system I run this on is Red Hat 7.
 The httpd process creates a protected directory in /tmp using a long convoluted name.
 Maybe you have seen and wondered what that was for.
 I ignored it until it prevented me from doing what I needed.<BR>